jatupan1989/boomjum1989/Per-page-permissions:-an-example.md

 ![`facebook.com` blacklisted](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/per-permission-facebook-2.png)

 This is the dilemma: preventing `facebook.com` from tracking you, while being able to visit web pages on `facebook.com` itself.
-This is where *HTTP Switchboard's* **per-page permissions** are helpful:
+This is where *HTTP Switchboard's* **per-page permissions** come to the rescue:

 ![`facebook.com` blacklisted](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/per-permission-facebook-3.png)